Jul 13, 2020

 Graduate Mathematics Proficiency Requirement

-Students admitted to this program are expected to possess a level of mathematical skill at least equivalent to college algebra (MATH 30 ).
-Students may meet this requirement by satisfying one of the screening criteria listed under Gradaute Mathematics Proficiency Requirement .
+Students are expected to possess a level of mathematical proficiency at least equivalent to MATH 20 Intermediate Algebra .
+Students may meet this requirement by satisfying one of the screening criteria listed under Graduate Mathematics Proficiency Requirement .